 - We support Olympiad for new year 7s to encourage them to start as they mean to go on.

 The following sites have been recommended by departments for students to use for homework:

 The Library has a subscription with an on-line newspaper called 'The Day'.
 This is a daily news service for use in schools and colleges and is designed for use in class, assembly and form time.

 Track My Read

 This website is a fun way to get reading.
-During an English lessons students are encouraged to read and this online tool is a way to share your reading habits with your teacher.
+During English lessons students are encouraged to read, and this online tool is a way to share your reading habits with your teacher.

 We are pleased to announce our continuing support for the Wheelers eBook platform!

 This gives every student at Highlands School free access to hundreds of books which they can access from any electronic device at home or in school.
 Whilst nothing replaces traditional reading, we have found that reading from an electronic device assists reluctant readers and those with reading difficulties.
 It is also great for those who keep losing their books!

 Access to the eBook platform is available via any browser (e.g. Internet Explorer or Chrome) or via an app (see the leaflet below which explains how to set up the app), click on the link below to get started.
 When you want to borrow a book, log in with your Highlands School username and use the password 'reading' (all in lowercase).